-A new e-learning Level 2 course will include more detailed information on Modern Slavery and help raise awareness of modern slavery and human trafficking.
-It will help staff recognise their role in identifying and reporting concerns.
+A new e-learning Level 2 course was launched in May 2021 and includes more detailed information on Modern Slavery to help raise awareness of modern slavery and human trafficking.
+It helps staff recognise their role in identifying and reporting concerns.
+This is mandatory for front-line staff and will continue to be promoted and completion rates reported on to ensure completion by all relevant staff.

-Home Office First Responder Training to be completed by Community Safety Team Officers and Council Safeguarding Leads.
+Home Office First Responder Training was completed by Community Safety Team Officers and Council Safeguarding Leads in 2020.
+Refresher training for this will take place on an annual basis.